katerinanavab/webdocs/docs/unit02/notes203.md

 ## CSS Animations

 Now let's explore CSS animations using `keyframes`.
 Animations let you animate elements from one style configuration to another.
-Once you have your elements in place and CSS defined, an animation will start running immediately if that's what you told it to do.
+Once you have your elements in place and CSS defined, an animation will start running immediately if that's what you told it to do!

 #### 📖 Learning goals:
 {:.no_toc}